Further your education, career, and interests by interning at the New Jersey State Museum!

 The State Museum has numerous opportunities for students who want to learn more about their fields of study, gain valuable experience, or to broaden their interests.

-Duties may include working in a bureau’s office, laboratory, collections management, library, or helping with research, exhibitions, education and field work.
+Duties may include working in a bureau’s office, laboratory, collections management, library, or helping with research, exhibitions, education and field work, developing social media.

 Recent interns have aided in the cataloging of fossil specimens, served as docents in the Museum’s exhibitions, aided in the preparations for a major exhibition, and helped to develop educational programs, services and curricula.
 Interns have also worked on projects that were published in scientific journals.
 Project ideas initiated by the interns will be considered.

-Interns work under the supervision of the professional staff within the five bureaus; contact between the student, the academic advisor, and the Museum staff is encouraged.
+Interns work under the supervision of the professional staff.
+Contact between the student, the academic advisor, and the Museum staff is encouraged.

 An interview with the appropriate staff member and approval by the Bureau’s Curator is required.